 Throughout the night the wind was blowing wildly and the day dawned gray but wind was still strong.
-At 10 o’clock my new kite colleague from yesterday, whose name is Valera, was already waiting with his car in front of the pension.
+At 10 o’clock my new yesterday’s kite colleague, whose name is Valera, was already waiting with his car in front of the pension.
 We set up my gear, this time I took the two kites and the small board, and we headed off to the beach.

 As the temperature had changed a lot, I left the beach outfit behind and put on 2 shirts, long pants and even shoes and socks, it must have been 16 degrees at that time.

-Before arriving at the Spit we stopped for a moment at one of his businesses, a sports shop with several rooms in size and where he sold everything from homemade jogging equipment to wind and kite equipment.
+Before arriving at the Spit we stopped for a moment at one of his shops, a sports shop with several rooms where he sold everything from homemade jogging equipment to wind and kite equipment.

 Valera, pumping his kite on the beach at the end of the Spit

 Indeed, shortly before where the Spit begins to curve we stopped and start rigging our kites.
 He mounted his Vision 10 meters kite and me, my 8 mts Starkite and since there was no one to help us to launch our kites and were blowing 25 or more knots, he lifted the kite for me and I, with the kite on the other side of the wind window, lifted his kite for him.

 Waves where yesterday there was almost flat water